SmaranDhg/Java-android-programming-DevDocs/README.md

 to reduce the overhead I limited the maximum list to 10, hence creating the breakpoint of search to 10.

-### You can use prefixes to specify what you are searching for
+### You can use prefixes
-faster retrival.
+To specify what you are searching for faster retrival.

 ```
 # for class